elena/example-tests-django-hypothesis/README.md

 For your test you pick a `strategy` and then hypothesis will generate a whole bunch of craziness to use based upon this type.

-In our case here the `strategy` we're looking for here to replace all that grossness is basically called `text`.

-In hypothesis this is at: `hypothesis.strategies.text`
+In our case here the `strategy` we're looking for here to replace all that grossness is called `text`.
+This is at: `hypothesis.strategies.text`

 Check out all the available strategies: https://github.com/HypothesisWorks/hypothesis/blob/master/hypothesis-python/src/hypothesis/strategies/__init__.py